preservim/vim-markdown/README.md

         let g:vim_markdown_folding_style_pythonic = 1

-    Level 1 heading which is served as a document title is not folded.
+    `g:vim_markdown_folding_level` setting (default 1) is set to `foldlevel`.
-    `g:vim_markdown_folding_level` setting is not active with this fold style.
+    Thus level 1 heading which is served as a document title is expanded by default.

 -   `g:vim_markdown_override_foldtext`